Cosmetic Surgery Dormant Reactivation

 A trained voice agent - Aurora in our naming - runs the entire reactivation flow on every patient, anchored to her specific procedure type and the typical re-treatment window for that procedure.
 She runs the background cadence so the practice's human coordinators stay free for the patients actively in the building:

-- Day 130 - value-add content (email).
-Specific to her procedure type - a refined explanation of touch-up timing, a new related service that wasn't available when she first booked, a brief case study with another patient of similar profile.
+• - Day 130 - value-add content (email).
+Specific to her procedure type - a refined explanation of touch-up timing, a new related service that wasn't available when she first booked, a brief, fully de-identified example (shared with written patient authorization).

-- Day 200 - voice call.
-Aurora calls during business hours, identifies as part of the surgeon's care team, asks one open question about how she's doing and whether anything has changed about what she'd want from the practice.
+• - Day 200 - voice call.
+Aurora calls during business hours, opens with a clear AI disclosure - "This is [Practice]'s AI assistant, calling on behalf of your surgeon's team" - and asks one open question about how she's doing and whether anything has changed about what she'd want from the practice.
 Silence is allowed.

 Each touch is anchored to the patient's specific case.
 The cadence runs in the background, indefinitely, without front-desk staffing pressure.